sullrich/ah4c/scripts/chromecast/kodi_faves/README.txt

 Our caller, ah4c, expects there to exist 3 scripts: "prebmitune.sh", "bmitune.sh", and "stopbmitune.sh".
-For this set of scripts, there are several common definitions, functions, etc.  Each of the expected scripts is a trivial 3-liner that sources "common.sh" and then calls the applicable function defined within "common.sh".
-The intent of that arrangement is to achive more consistent naming, simpler editing, and so on.
+For this set of scripts, there are several common definitions, functions, etc. Each of the expected scripts is a trivial 4-liner that sets the FLAVOR, sources "common.sh" and then calls the applicable function defined within "common.sh".
+The intent of that arrangement is to achieve more consistent naming, simpler editing, and so on.
 All of the scripts redirect stdout to be on top of stderr.

+There is a 95%-plus overlap between the kodi scripts running on Android TV and kodi running on Linux.
+The top-level scripts set ane environment variable "FLAVOR" to indicate which flavor is being used, ("android" or "linux") and "common.sh" has conditional logic in the applicable places.
+There is only one copy of "common.sh".
+It's located under scripts/chromecast/kodi_faves/ because that's where it first appeared.

 At the top of "common.sh" is a collection of variables whose names start with "CONFIG_".
 As you might guess, those are things that